peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 At the beginning of an intermittency period
 (*full* radiative time step):

-1. Calculate the mimimum and maximum values of the zenith angle attained at any time step during the intermittency period.
+1. Calculate the minimum and maximum values of the zenith angle attained at any time step during the intermittency period.
 Store the zenith angles (the extreme values as well as the values at all time steps) in global arrays (preserved across time steps).